lh3/fermi/README.md

 possible to compare one sample to multiple samples by intersecting selected reads using the `bitand` command and then performs the assembly.

+A more convenient command-line interface is likely to be added in future.

 [1]: http://arxiv.org/abs/1203.6364
 [2]: https://github.com/lh3/fermi/blob/master/fermi.1